skupperproject/refdog/README.md

 #### `tls-credentials`

 The name of a Kubernetes secret containing TLS credentials.
-The secret includes the server certificate and key.
-The connector is configured to trust the provided server certificate.
+The secret contains the trusted server certificate (typically a CA certificate).

-XXX Is this correct?

-XXX Compare to `tls-trust`.
+It can optionally include a client certificate and key for mutual TLS.

 _Required_: No\
 _Type_: String\